danielcoblentz/ASL-Recognition-with-CNN/README.md

 While slightly less accurate overall at 85%, this model excelled in specific categories such as 'eight' and 'one', suggesting potential areas for further fine-tuning.

 ## Installation and Setup
-1) Clone the Repository: Begin by cloning the repository to your local machine to get all the necessary files.
+1) Clone the Repository: Begin by cloning the repository to your local machine to get all the necessary files:
 ```
 https://github.com/danielcoblentz/ASL-Recognition-with-CNN
 ```